 I’ll speak of him as if he were dead.
-I got this idea from the opening of Mark Twain’s autobiography.
-The author opened his story with talk about how he’d need to write as if he were already dead.
-Exposing such intimate “privacies”, he’d have to write as if he were already gone.
+I got this idea from Mark Twain, the opening of his autobiography.
+He introduced the book with talk about how he’d need to write as if he were already dead.
+Exposing such blatant and intimate “privacies”, he’d have to write as if he were already gone.

-You’d have to be inside of the relationship that he and I had to understand the man’s views at all.
-His ex-wife seems to understand him and I know that she can’t stand being around him.
-I can’t stand being around him either and I don’t think there are many people at all that do know him and can stand being around him.
+You’d have to be inside the relationship that he and I had to understand the man’s views at all.
+His ex-wife seems to understand him and I know that she can’t handle being around him.
+I can’t stand being around him and I don’t think there are many people at all that do know him and can stand him.
 Quite simply, he’s not a nice guy.
-But knowing him as I do, I know that this is not a fact that he’d mind me relaying to you–in fact he’d love it!
+But knowing him as I do, I know that this is not a fact that he’d mind me relaying to you–in fact he’d actually love it.
+That’s Rippie.

 Having said that I’ve gotta’ mention the huge amount of gratitude I have for Michael “Mark” Rippie’s vision.
 We did end up doing just exactly as he had in mind to do.
+It was his land and his cars–at least I think they were his–and I just helped him.
 He said he’d make me famous.
-It was his land and his cars–at least I think they were his–and I just worked for him, so yeah, out of this I’m getting some fame.
-Maybe wealth will follow.
+Yeah I’m getting some notoriety from what we did.
+Maybe wealth will follow, we’ll see.

 If you’ve ever been around a sociopath you might understand that certain people see the world in a way that only suits their own needs.
 If you suit their needs then you will be used to facilitate things.
 I did that.
 I’m an artist with an interest in outsider artists and environments.
 Mark Rippie was a determined visionary and certainly an outsider.
 “Artist” is an arguable label so let’s make it simple: yes.